Key takeaways—The SECURE Act:

 - Allows "lifetime income investment" to be distributed from your workplace retirement plan.
 The retirement income options would be portable.
 So, if you left your job, you could roll over this lifetime income investment to another 401(k) or IRA.

 - Increases transparency into retirement income with "lifetime income disclosure statements."
 These statements would show how much money you could potentially receive each month if your total 401(k) balance were used to purchase an annuity.
-This disclosure would allow you and your financial advisor to better gauge what your potential income would be throughout retirement.
+This disclosure would allow you and your financial professional to better gauge what your potential income would be throughout retirement.

 Talk to us

-Work with your financial advisor to help clarify your personal and financial goals for both your retirement plan and your estate plan.
+Work with your financial professional to help clarify your personal and financial goals for both your retirement plan and your estate plan.
 Changes in the tax code, family relationships, and your own financial circumstances are common—requiring that you update your planning strategies every few years.
 Remember, your plans should evolve as you do.